 Students who might feel overwhelmed by the busy nature of school life during unstructured times and who need a quiet environment at break and lunchtime are invited to go to Ancora during these periods of the school day and enjoy their leisure time there with a small number of other students.
 They have the opportunity to eat with some of the Teaching Assistants and play games with each other.
+For students in Y11 who find unstructured times difficult, there is a quiet room allocated for them in Birchwood College, which is supervised by the Assistant Head of Year 11.

 Student Voice is strong in the school and there are a variety of ways young people can share their views.
 Young people who have formal reviews with the SENDCo around their particular needs are asked to contribute their opinions about how they wish to be supported and to reflect on the progress they are making.
 Their views are also reflected in their Student Passports.
 We have comprehensive policies to deal with medical issues, based on current good practice and accepted guidelines.

-What training have staff had to support children and young people with SEND?
+What training are the staff supporting children and young people with SEND had or are having?

 Training is a high priority within our school.
 We offer training and self-help opportunities through access to in-house or private courses, provision of help sheets outlining strategies to support particular types of need or guidance towards useful websites.
 We believe that young people with special educational needs require highly trained teachers to meet their needs.
-The SENDCo regularly attends network meetings in order to keep up to date with local and national updates.
+The SENDCo regularly attends network meetings in order to keep up to date with local and national developments.
 All new teachers and support staff undertake induction on taking up a post, and this includes meeting with the SENDCo and members of the Support Department to explain the systems and structures in place around the school's SEND provision and practice, and to discuss the needs of individuals.
 Training is provided according to the needs of young people in the school.
 Training needs are reviewed regularly and adapted accordingly.
 Specialists, such as ADHD nurses, are invited into school to run training sessions for staff working with particular students.
 Staff who support students with visual or hearing impairments have had specific training on these areas.
 We currently have staff trained to deliver Speech and Language programmes and to deliver specific Literacy programmes to develop phonic skills.
 Recent whole school SEND training includes ADHD, Memory for Learning, Inclusive Teaching, Scaffolding and Trauma Informed Practice.
 Training has also been delivered on the development of strategies to support EAL students and those with Speech, Language and Communication Needs.

 The school is currently undertaking the ADHD friendly school's status following a training programme for all staff delivered by the ADHD Foundation in Autumn 2022.